Skip to main content

 GOV.UK Wallet also requires your credential issuer’s metadata to support English and Welsh translation.

-If you include a refresh URL you must also include the credential_validity_period_max_days parameter, which specifies the credential’s validity period in days once it’s issued.
-If the credential’s validUntil date or expiryDate ends before your specified validity period, then the credential will expire earlier.
-For example, if you set credential_validity_period_max_days to 90 days but the credential’s expiryDate will pass in 30 days’ time, then the credential will only be valid for 30 days.
+If the credential’s validUntil date or expiryDate ends before your chosen validity period, the credential will expire earlier.
+For example, if you set credential_validity_period_max_days to 90 days but the credential’s expiryDate will pass in 30 days’ time, the credential will only be valid for 30 days.

 Metadata example